pollenium/bramble/Readme.md

 #### `CLIENT` `FRIENDSHIP`s Lifecycle

-1. A `USER`instantiates a Pollenium client `CLIENT{USER}` with
+1. A `USER`instantiates a Bramble client `CLIENT{USER}` with
    1. Addresses of one or multiple signaling servers
    2. A `FRIENDSHIPS_MAX{USER}` which describes the maximum number of `FRIENDSHIP{USER}`s `CLIENT{USER}` will make
 2. `CLIENT{USER}` randomly generates a `NONCE{USER}`
 3. `CLIENT{USER}` connects to the signaling servers using websockets